Explaining the Confusing Movie Artifact Lake - because unless someone comes along and explains that ending I'm going to stay confused.

 To those of you who are regulars, this is a movie recommendation.
 To those of you that found me by saying to yourself “What the HECK?!?” as the movie ended – I’ve got you covered as well.
 To the former group – if you haven’t seen the movie yet, watch the trailer and then you can watch the movie here, or here.
 You are welcome.
 And for the rest of you – I got your answers.
 But first, let’s dispatch the interlopers.
 Alright?
-Onward, explaining the confusing movie Artifact Lake:
+Onward, explaining the confusing movie Lake Artifact:

 If you can make heads or tails out of that trailer, then you are a better individual than I am.
 Which is what made me so fascinated with this little indie flick, brought to us by Bruce Wemple.
 Come on, you know him…Bruce Wemple from Mia and the Vase?
 OK, so I didn’t either.
 But that is a super sweet little time/conundrum short film that is totally worth your while.
 Very sweet.
 And I see where Artifact Lake gets its ideas.
 So with that, let’s walk through Artifact Lake, and make sure everyone is on the same page…and then we’ll decrypt it at the end.
+Have you seen the movie yet though?
+You really can’t continue without watching it first – so you can click one of these simple links right here:

 The movie opens with Vernon, running through the woods…as he’s being chased, by himself.
 One Vernon kills the other…and that is nothing if not a great opener.
 (THiNC. trivia – my first name is actually Vernon.
 VTHiNC. is actually the most accurate name for this site it would appear!
 But no one has called me Vernon since high school.
 Feel free to call me Vernon.
 I’ll just boot you off the site and delete your comments as fast as you can make them! hahaha.
 Just kidding…it’s all good.
 Call me Vernon all you like.
 Now, where was I?)
 Oh yes, the opener.
 Vernon kills Vernon.
 Got it.
 (Is this a metaphor for my life?)